 Pretty much any app can be played on the SmartStick, provided there is space for containing them, with the exception of those requiring a video camera or microphone.
 This is due to there not being an AV input on the ‘Stick’, nor a way to take advantage of either of these peripherals should they be integrated with the TV.
 Also the use of the nominal remote for game play is very frustrating and slow when compared to using the keyboard remote’s touch pad to move the pointer around.
 Spending the extra amount to get this optional remote (which includes a laser pointer) will increase the productive use and make games tons easier to handle.
 This can be annoying, but since it is not due to the way that the FAVI is handling an app specifically, it has to be considered a separate issue.
 The touch-pad keyboard remote is offered as an option, but having it is highly recommended as it doesn’t just make gaming easier but also offers a faster path for text inputting.
 One was sent along for this review and after I switched to it, I rarely went back to the remote because it just makes things harder to work through.

-The FAVI Entertainment SmartStick combines the online connectivity of “Smart TV” functionality as found in many devices today.
+Bottom line: The FAVI Entertainment SmartStick combines the online connectivity of “Smart TV” functionality as found in many devices today.
 However, the use of the Android operating system widens the field when it comes to application use; effectively giving anyone the equivalent of an Android-based viewing screen for their living room or bedroom.

 - Portal sections for SmartStick/related information